In this post, we will show you the worst data breaches in history to date.

 There you go!
 Our list of the worst data breaches in history.

-Data breach has become one of the prominent cybercrime in history, companies and large online stores are trying hard every day to keep their security strong and tight at all times.
+A data breach has become one of the most prominent cybercrime in history, companies and large online stores are trying hard every day to keep their security strong and tight at all times.

 - 8 Popular Types of Cybercrimes in the 21st Century